 Bachelor of Education

-小猪视频 is pleased to offer two accelerated Bachelor of Education (B.Ed.) programs to help meet the needs of growing communities in Nova Scotia, and in an effort get highly skilled, qualified teachers in the classroom quickly with proper education for the September 2024 school year.
+小猪视频 is pleased to offer two Bachelor of Education (B.Ed.) programs to help meet the needs of growing communities across Canada, and in an effort get highly skilled, qualified teachers in the classroom quickly with proper education for the September 2025 school year.

-Students will complete the same requirements of the current 15-month B.Ed. program, which includes 48 credits of coursework and 12 credits of practicum work in both the 8-month and 12-month programs.
+An 8-month online B.Ed. pilot program was successfully implemented in January 2024 and concluded in August 2024 and will be re-offered (applications pending) along with the standard 12-month on campus B.Ed. program.
+Students will complete the same requirements, which includes 48 credits of coursework and 12 credits of practicum work, in both the 8-month and 12-month programs.

 Application Dates to Consider